 Archives for "Campus life"

-An anthropologist and musician will present a lecture/performance on West African drumming at Bates at 7:30 p.m.
-May 22 in the Olin Arts Center Concert Hall.
+A group of Bates student composers and their professor will make an informal presentation of their work on Oct.
+27 at 7 p.m. in the Olin Arts Center Concert Hall.
 The public is invited to attend free of charge.

 October 10, 1996 10:56 am

 Between 60 and 70 high school students of color will visit to experience a three-day weekend of college life from Oct.
 24 through Oct.
 26.

 October 4, 1996 11:21 am

 An English teacher at Edward Little High School in Auburn, Flynn did not determine the form or content of the play, subtitled “Thoughts Tasted, Moments Wasted: Perspectives on Bates College Culture 1995-96,” until he chose cast members.
 “We will collaboratively write a full-length play about Bates College culture in 14 days and mount the production in the following three weeks,” Flynn informed his troupe.
 “Wasted” will be performed with one 10-minute intermission.
 For more information, call the box office at 207-786-6161.